3rd/testing.nvim/README.md

 ### Usage

-This is what the plugin exports at its root:
+This is what the plugin exports:

 - `setup(config?)` - setup function, needs to be called to set globals
 - `describe("...", fn)` - declare a test group / suite
 - `it("...", fn)` - declare a test inside a test group
 - `expect(actual).toSomething(...)` - make an assertion
+- `spy(target, "key")` - spy & mock functions

 Check out these files for the implementation: